Jordan05072005/Push_Swap/README.md

 | `rrr` | reverse rotate a + reverse rotate b | both `rra` and `rrb`                                   |

 ## What's the algorithme i'm us ?
-My algorithm works in several stages.
+My algorithm works in several stages:

 -We start by ‘pushing’ 2 elements (as a base for b)

 ![image](https://github.com/user-attachments/assets/e400c1fa-5056-4c60-9b16-491163667b33)